Alistair Brownlee wins on Ironman 70.3 debut at North American Championships

 The World Championships take place in Chattanooga, Tennessee, on 9 and 10 September.

+Ironman events are a brand owned and run by the World Triathlon Corporation.

-The Ironman 70.3 event, named after the total number of miles it covers, entails swimming 1.9km, cycling 90km and running a half-marathon (13.1 miles or 21.09km) - half the regular Ironman distance.
+The Ironman 70.3 event, named after the total number of miles it covers, involves swimming 1.9km, cycling 90km and running a half-marathon (13.1 miles or 21.09km) - half the regular Ironman distance.